Icelandic nationality law: Independent kingdom

 Iceland became a fully independent kingdom in 1918, although it remained in personal union with Denmark.
-The Danish–Icelandic Act of Union did not establish a separate nationality at the time of independence, and when Iceland did enact its own nationality legislation in 1919, the new law essentially mirrored the regulations set out in the 1898 Danish law.
+The Danish–Icelandic Act of Union did not establish separate nationalities at the time of independence and lacked any specific provisions for determining which citizens would belong to which kingdom.
+When Iceland did enact its own nationality legislation in 1919, the new law essentially mirrored the regulations set out in the 1898 Danish law.
+This separation in nationalities became fully established following ratification of the Constitution of Iceland, after which political participation became restricted only to Icelandic citizens.
+Despite Iceland's independence, the two countries agreed to remain closely aligned in nationality regulations, as specified in the Union Act.